Do’s and Don’ts When Moving to Poland

 Keep Decent Eye Contact

-This is another very important thing one should notice and understand before moving to Poland, as it would be considered a big insult if you don`t look the one you greet or meet- right in their eyes.
-Along with eye contact you should also practice your handshake, as it is accustomed to be given firmly and without gloves, even if it is well below zero.
+This is another essential thing one should notice and understand before moving to Poland, as it would be considered a big insult if you don`t look the one you greet or meet- right in their eyes.
+Along with eye contact, you should also practice your handshake, as it is accustomed to being given firmly and without gloves, even if it is well below zero.